 Joseph (f/k/a Josef) Gully, a native of Alsace, France and of both French and German descent, immigrated to New York City in August 1845.
-He eventually made his way down the Mid-Atlantic, serving a year in the US military at Ft.
+He eventually made his way down the Mid-Atlantic, serving a year in the U.S. military at Ft.
 McHenry until 1848.
-Gully’s enlistment papers indicated his occupation was that of a ‘brewer’, so he was practicing his art prior to 1847.
+Gully’s 1847 enlistment papers indicated his occupation was that of a “brewer”.

 Gully arrived in Wilmington in 1850 and began operating a saloon and lager beer brewery, the second one in the city and only a few blocks from Christian Krauch’s lager brewery/saloon.
 The French Lager Beer Brewery likely derived that name from both its location (at 5th and French Streets) and Gully’s native country (France).